dynamist/phabfive/README.md

 Grab a Phabricator token at `https://<yourserver.com>/settings/panel/apitokens/`

-Configure:
+Configure in Linux:

      export PHAB_TOKEN=cli-ABC123
     --OR--
      echo "PHAB_TOKEN: cli-ABC123" > ~/.config/phabfive.yaml

+Configure in Windows:

+    Phabfive looks for configuration in the following sequence in Windows environment

+    %ALLUSERSPROFILE%\phabfive\phabfive.yaml
+    %ALLUSERSPROFILE%\phabfive\phabfive.d\*.yaml
+    %LOCALAPPDATA%\phabfive\phabfive.yaml
+    %LOCALAPPDATA%\phabfive\phabfive.d\*.yaml

+    Make sure there is a minimum phabfive.yaml store in one of the location e.g. `echo "PHAB_TOKEN: cli-ABC123" > %LOCALAPPDATA%\phabfive\phabfive.yaml`

+    Additionally, due to connection to Phabricator server on HTTPS requires certificate verification, it is also recommended to install [pip_system_certs](https://pypi.org/project/pip-system-certs/) to ensure system store are linked to python.

+    pip install pip_system_certs

 Usage:

     phabfive passphrase K123
+    phabfive --log-level=DEBUG user whoami

 ## Run local development phabricator instance

+This is not necessary if you have existing Phabricator instance setup to test against

 First add the following `127.0.0.1       phabricator.domain.tld` to your `/etc/hosts` file

 Next start the mysql instance separate from the phabricator instance with

-`docker compose -f docker-compose-phabricator.yml up mysql`
+    docker compose -f docker-compose-phabricator.yml up mysql

 Then after the database is up and running yo ucan start the webserver with

-`docker compose -f docker-compose-phabricator.yml up phabricator`
+    docker compose -f docker-compose-phabricator.yml up phabricator

 This startup will take some time to setup the demo instance.
 Once completed you can access your instance in your browser at `http://phabricator.domain.tld/`.

 On first use you need to setup your admin account.
 Most development for phabfive requires an API token, create one here `http://phabricator.domain.tld/settings/user/<username>/page/apitokens/`

 Note there is no persistance disks so if the container is shutdown any data will be lost and you have to restart